If the implementation is hard to explain, it's a bad idea.

 Tim Peters, Zen of Python

 Before we talk about programming paradigms, we must first define what a program is: a set of instructions in a language that can be translated into machine code and executed by a computer.
-As long as we don't make any algorithmic mistakes and our instructions don't require unnecessary computation, it doesn't really matter how exactly we construct these programs for the computer to execute.
-However, since computer programs are (so far) written by humans, we need to structure our code and keep it in an understandable form so that it can be maintained and extended by humans.
+As long as we don't make any algorithmic mistakes and our instructions don't require unnecessary computation, it doesn't really matter how we construct these programs for the computer to execute.
+However, since programs are (so far) written by humans, we need to structure our code and keep it in an understandable form so it can be maintained and extended by humans.
 As programs have become more complex, three basic programming paradigms have emerged: Procedural, Object-Oriented, and Functional Programming.
 These are ways of thinking about solving problems and structuring program code.
-There are programming languages designed specifically for one of these paradigms (such as Haskell for functional programming).
-Python, which we use here, is in principle suitable for all three paradigms, which is why we call Python a multi-paradigm programming language.
-What all three paradigms have in common is that they modularize code, but they use different concepts to do so.
-This commonality is not surprising, since any large program will contain code that needs to be executed many times in many places.
-Writing this code over and over again would be redundant, whereas it would be elegant to write the code as generally as possible once, and then call it in different places.
+Some languages focus on one paradigm (such as Haskell for functional programming).
+Python, which we use here, is suitable for all three, so it is called a multi-paradigm programming language.
+What these paradigms share is that they modularize code, but they use different concepts to do so.
+This similarity is not surprising, because any large program will contain code that needs to be used multiple times.
+Writing that code repeatedly would be redundant, while it is more elegant to write a generic version once and call it from different places.

-Before we introduce the paradigms, however, we need to be clear about two types of programming: imperative and declarative.
-Imperative programming means that we give the computer precise step-by-step instructions that it then executes, which is ultimately the type of programming we have been learning so far.
-The program code explicitly expresses how the instructions should be executed.
-Declarative programming, on the other hand, is less about how and more about what.
-The code expresses what should happen rather than exactly how.
-Imperative programming is closer to the way a computer works, so imperative code is easier for the machine to translate.
-Procedural and object-oriented programming follow the imperative approach.
-Declarative programming is used less often and is more abstract.
+Before introducing the paradigms, we should distinguish two types of programming: imperative and declarative.
+Imperative programming means we give the computer precise step-by-step instructions to execute, which is ultimately what we have been learning so far.
+The code explicitly states how the instructions should run.
+Declarative programming, in contrast, focuses more on what should happen rather than exactly how.
+Imperative programming is closer to how computers operate, so it's easier for the machine to translate.
+Procedural and object-oriented programming are imperative.
+Declarative programming is less common and is more abstract.

 # Managing a Flower Store: Procedural Approach